juanfran/tapiz/README.md

 - [ ] Real time home boards
 - [ ] Real time members & permissions
 - [ ] Read only board
-- [ ] Delete board from memory if there is no active users

 ## TODO, code refactor